Climate finance: Multilateral climate funds

 The multilateral climate funds (i.e. governed by multiple national governments) are important for paying out money in climate finance.
 As of 2022, there are five multilateral climate funds coordinated by the UNFCCC.
-These are the Green Climate Fund (GCF), the Adaptation Fund (AF), the Least Developed Countries Fund (LDCF), the Special Climate Change Fund (SCCF) and the Global Environment Facility (GEF).
+These are the Green Climate Fund (GCF), the Adaptation Fund (AF), the Least Developed Countries Fund (LDCF), the Special Climate Change Fund (SCCF), the Global Environment Facility (GEF), and the Just Energy Transition Partnerships.
 The largest of these, the GCF, was formed in 2010.

 The other main multilateral fund, Climate Investment Funds (CIFs), is coordinated by the World Bank.
 The Climate Investment Funds has been important in climate finance since 2008.
 It comprises two funds, the Clean Technology Fund and the Strategic Climate Fund.
 The latter sponsors innovative approaches to existing climate change challenges, whereas the former invests in clean technology projects in developing countries.

 Also in 2022, nations agreed on a proposal to establish a multilateral loss and damage fund to support communities in averting, minimizing, and addressing damages and risks where adaptation is not enough or comes too late.

-Some multi-lateral climate change funds work through grant-only programmes.
+Some multilateral climate change funds work through grant-only programmes.
 Other multilateral climate funds use a wider range of financing instruments, including grants, concessional loans, equity (shares in an entity) and risk mitigation options.
 These are intended to crowd in other sources of finance, whether from domestic governments, other donors, or the private sector.

 Multilateral development banks

 Multilateral development banks (MDBs) are important providers of international climate finance.
 MDBs are financial vehicles created by governments to support economic and social efforts, predominantly in developing countries.
 The MDBs goals usually mirror the aid and collaboration regulations of their founding members.
 They complement the programmes of (national government) members' bilateral development agencies, allowing them to work in more countries and at a larger scale.
 The Paris Agreement also provided momentum for the MDBs to align their investments and strategies with climate goals, and in 2018 the MDBs collectively announced a joint framework for financial flows.
 The MDBs use the widest range of financing instruments including grants, investment loans, equity, guarantees, policy-based financing and results-based financing.

 The World Bank uses money contributed by governments and companies in OECD countries to purchase project-based greenhouse gas emission reductions in developing countries and countries with economies in transition.
 These include the BioCarbon Fund Initiative, which is a public-private partnership providing finance for the land use sector.
 The Partnership for Market Readiness focuses on market-based mechanisms.
 The Forest Carbon Partnership Facility explores use of carbon market revenues for reducing emissions from deforestation and forest degradation (REDD+).

+Internationally, U.S.-supported multilateral initiatives also deploy blended finance to encourage private investment in developing-country mitigation and adaptation projects.